389ds/389ds.github.io/docs/389ds/design/autotuning.md

 Overview
 ========

 Out of the box, Directory Server is not optimally tuned for a system.
 There are many instances of downstream products that integrate with DS that are not performing any tuning at all.
 As well, many admins are time pressed, and can't invest the hours and time needed to optimally create the dbcachesize numbers that yield perfect search times.
+Some admins from other product backgrounds may not even know that you need to configure these settings at all to make Directory Server performant.

-Right now it's worse, as out of the box we only configure the following:
+Right now it's even worse, as out of the box we only configure the following:

     # LDBM
     nsslapd-dbcachesize: 10000000